Improving Audit Committee Effectiveness

 The Audit & Risk Assurance Committee plays a significant role in scrutinising the practices of organisations.
 It is therefore vital that those who are part of Audit Committees understand what membership entails and how they can personally help maximise its impact.

 Part of our Accountability and Governance series, this one-day course looks at improving Audit Committee effectiveness and is designed to enhance the skills needed by members to effectively play their part in making the governance of their organisation as robust as possible.
 Attendees will also benefit from being able to discuss and share any concerns they have as well as voice their own perspectives and ideas.

-Improving Audit Committee effectiveness offers essential induction training for committee members.
-At Civil Service College, we pride ourselves on our ability to tailor our programmes to each delegate, ensuring that courses are applicable to attendee’s role and organisations so that each delegate can get the most from the training.
-Our courses and trainers are constantly updated and evaluated to ensure that we are always delivering the best service possible.
+Improving Audit Committee Effectiveness is a trending course within our Accountability & Governance series.
+At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
+Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This training course will be delivered by an experienced Chair of ARAC in a roundtable discussion format so that delegates can openly discuss any concerns that they may have regarding their own committee.
 This will be conducted under Chatham House rules.

-New and practising members of Audit and Risk Committees.
+New and practising members of the Audit and Risk Committees.

 Members will be able to maximise the effectiveness of their audit committee as a team and optimise outcomes.

 Go above and beyond your training with new collaborative resources from our partnership with Kogan Page, an award-winning independent publisher of business books and content.
 Additional learning resources include print books, ebooks and online learning courses, which will take you through a journey experience of blended learning.

 Group booking only.
 Contact us for a quotation.